-Pharmacists
+Pharmacists can:

-- Prescribe medications for a list of 19 minor ailments
+- Prescribe medications for certain minor ailments

 - Make sure your prescription does not negatively interact with any allergies you may have or other medication you’re taking